tropical-algae/TABlog/README.md

 In the `$CONTAINER_MOUNT/config` folder, add the configuration file [app.json](./public/config/app.json).

 In this file:
-- `md_labels` defines the keywords that will be recognized as tags.
+- `label_map` defines the keywords that will be recognized as tags.
 These keywords will be rendered as tags when the blog content is parsed.
 More details will be introduced later.
 - `colors` defines the theme color palette for the blog.
 A random theme will be applied on each route navigation.

 #### 2. Add Homepage Content